threema-ch/threema-ios/README.md

    ./scripts/build.sh --dependencies
    ```

-   This checks out and builds Carthage dependencies, and downloads debug and release WebRTC binaries if they are missing.
+   This checks out and builds Carthage dependencies, and downloads debug & release WebRTC binaries and SaltyRTC if they are missing.
 (The script uses a workaround for limitations of [Carthage with Xcode 12](https://github.com/Carthage/Carthage/blob/master/Documentation/Xcode12Workaround.md).
 If you want to build WebRTC yourself see [BUILD_WEBRTC.md](BUILD_WEBRTC.md).)

 ### 2. Setup Project